Medical Missions & Outreach

 Glenn and Joyce White Charitable Agency Medical Missions Scholarship*

 Award Criteria: Students seeking a degree in one or more inter-professional health science programs at Campbell University.
-Awarded funds will offset travel and related expenses for students pursuing medical missions service as part of their medical training at Campbell University.
+Awarded funds may offset travel and related expenses for students pursuing medical missions service as part of their medical training at Campbell University.
 Student recipients shall be known as Glenn and Joyce White Medical Missions Scholars.

 How to Apply

-• 2021-2022 FAFSA to the University (International students are excluded from the FAFSA requirement)
+• 2022-2023 FAFSA to the University (International students are excluded from the FAFSA requirement)

 • A cover letter (view rubric)